Alxelio/Target_Sistemas_Prova_Flutter/Target_Sistemas_Prova_Flutter/README.md

 # RegExp(r'^[a-zA-Z0-9]+$')

 ## Implementing some functionalities for login and password.
 I made a validation for password field about special characters.

+# User Field - Empty Values

+## I changed the name of loginPressedSenha function to loginPressed.
+I also changed the name of alertSenhaEspecial function to alertSpecialPassword.
+## I made a check about User field.
+This field is not allowed to accept an empty value.